Nelly Kamwelu: Biography

 Kamwelu was born to a Tanzanian Father and a Russian Mother.
-She started participating in regional beauty contests in 2008 and finally ended up as a second runner up in Miss Ilala 2008 after which she was able to participate in Miss Tanzania the same year but was unplaced.
+She started participating in regional beauty contests in 2008 and finally ended up as a second runner-up in Miss Ilala 2008 after which she was able to participate in Miss Tanzania the same year but was unplaced.

 She also represented Tanzania in Miss International 2011 which was held in China and Miss Earth 2011 in Manila, Philippines but did not place in both.

-Finally she represented her country in Miss Tourism Queen International 2011 which was held in Xian, China where she ended up as the 4th runner up.
+Finally she represented her country in Miss Tourism Queen International 2011 which was held in Xi'an, China where she ended up as the 4th runner up.